1898 New York gubernatorial election: Aftermath

-On September 30, Robert Fulton Cutting and a majority of the Citizens Union Executive Committee rejected the idea of a state ticket as "not only inconsistent with, but actually opposed to the fundamental principles and objects of the Citizens' Union."
-However, the Independent Citizens' Committee declared the next day that they would proceed with nominations.
-The petition to file an independent ticket with Roosevelt as its nominee was filed with the Secretary of State on October 12.
-Roosevelt immediately sent a letter to the Secretary of State declining to run on the independent ticket, which would have threatened Republican candidates for lower offices.

-The Independent Citizens' Committee substituted Theodore Bacon, a lawyer of Rochester, on the ticket, and Cutting, despite his earlier rejection of the state ticket idea per se, campaigned for the ticket.
+On September 30, Robert Fulton Cutting and a majority of the Citizens Union executive committee rejected the idea of an independent state ticket (with or without Roosevelt) as "not only inconsistent with, but actually opposed to the fundamental principles and objects of" the Citizens Union.
+However, the Independent Citizens' Committee declared the next day that they would proceed with nominations, and their petition was filed with the office of the secretary of state on October 12.
+Roosevelt immediately sent a letter to the secretary declining to run on the independent ticket, which would have threatened Republican candidates for lower offices.
+As a result of Roosevelt's decision, the Independent Citizens' Committee substituted Theodore Bacon, a Rochester lawyer, as their nominee.
+Cutting, despite his earlier rejection of the state ticket idea per se, ultimately campaigned for the Bacon ticket.